ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 For small rivers the consumptive use varies between 1:2 and 1:3, so 0.33-0.50 (Source: Torcellini et al. (2003) "Consumptive Use for US Power Production"), while for plants close to large open water bodies values of around 0.025 are valid.

-So, the actual:
+The $EnergyWaterAbstraction$ is assumed equal to the $EnergyWaterDemand$ (i.e. losses are assumed to be 0).
+So, the actual $EnergyWaterConsumptiveUse$ is:

 $$
 EnergyWaterConsumptiveUse = EnergyWaterDemand \cdot EnergyConsumptiveUseFraction
 $$

-The $EnergyWaterAbstraction$ is assumed equal to the $EnergyWaterDemand$ (i.e. losses are assumed to be 0).

 **Energy Water Return Flow = (1 - EnergyConsumptiveUseFraction) * ene.nc STILL USED???**

-#### Water usage by the manufacturing industry
+## Water usage by the manufacturing industry

 The manufucaturing industry also required water for their processing, much depending on the actual product that is produced, e.g. the paper industry or the clothing industry.
 LISFLOOD typically reads an 'ind.nc' file which determines the water demand for the industry sector in mm/day/pixel.
 Typically, this map is derived from downscaling national reported data using maps of land use and/or the specific activities.